Vlad2000Andrei/lit-monitor/README.md

-# lit-monitor
+# LitMonitor
-A tool for mass-searching through a collection PDFs.
+A tool for mass-searching through collections of PDFs.